Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Box 1: User 2 Box 2: Azure Account Center.
 - [ ] Box 1: User 3 Box 2: Azure PowerShell.
 - [ ] Box 1: User 4 Box 2: Azure Security Center.

-### You need to create a web app named Intranet11597200 and enable users to authenticate to the web app by using Azure Active Directory (Azure AD).
-To complete this task, sign in to the Azure portal

-- [ ] ...
-BRAK ODPOWIEDZI

-### Topic 3, Mix Questions You have an Azure SQL database.
-You implement Always Encrypted.
-You need to ensure that application developers can retrieve and decrypt data in the database.
-Which two pieces of information should you provide to the developers?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point

-- [ ] a stored access policy.
-- [ ] a shared access signature (SAS).
-- [x] the column encryption key.
-- [ ] user credentials.
-- [x] the column master key.

 ### You have an Azure subscription.
 You create an Azure web app named Contoso1812 that uses an S1 App service plan.
 You create a DNS record for <www.contoso.com> that points to the IP address of Contoso1812.
 You need to ensure that users can access Contoso1812 by using the <https://www.contoso.com> URL Which two actions should you perform?
 Each correct answer presents part of the solution.
 NOTE: Each correct selection is worth one point